zouppen/gcfocus/README.md

 ## Status

 In production at Hacklab Jyväskylä.
-Calibration might need some helper tool.
+Calibration might need a helper tool.

 ## Author